 They launched way back in 2013, which is 5 years ago now at the time of writing this review – but it wasn’t until 2018 that they seen the HUGE growth that they’ve suddenly began experiencing, and that growth is likely down to the fact that they’re now one of the few binary brokers that’s still open to new traders (after a massive regulatory crackdown).

-So why haven’t IQ Option been cracked down on too?
+So why hasn’t IQ Option been cracked down on too?

 The license they hold has been granted by the Cyprus Securities & Exchange Commission, but because the CySEC is inside of the European Economic Area this means they can offer services to various different countries (including the UK) providing they meet minimum standards agreed across all EEA countries.